Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Properties of pseudo-hermitian Hamiltonians

 which is equivalent to the hermitian eigenvalue problem

 Hence, $\lambda$ is real, i.e., $\lambda = \bar{\lambda}$.
-Furthermore, from Theorem \ref{theorem:pseudo-hermitian_hamiltonian_eigenvalues_relation} we know that $HS\bu = \lambda S\bu$.
-Identifying with $H\bv = \bar{\lambda}\bv$ yields $S\bu = \bv$. \end{proof} Theorem \ref{theorem::SH_HPD} has two immediate consequences.
+Furthermore, from Theorem \ref{theorem:pseudo-hermitian_hamiltonian_eigenvalues_relation} we know that $HS\bu = \lambda S\bu$ which can be interpreted as $H\bv = \lambda\bv$ with $S\bu = \bv$. \end{proof} Theorem \ref{theorem::SH_HPD} has \OLD{two}three immediate consequences.
 First, the left eigenvectors are obtained from the right ones by the action of $S$.
-Since $S$ has the block-diagonal structure \rw{prescribed by \eqref{introduction::pseudo_hermitian_condition},} this amounts to flipping the sign of the lower block of each right eigenvector.
+Since $S$ has the block-diagonal structure prescribed by \eqref{introduction::pseudo_hermitian_condition}, this amounts to flipping the sign of the lower block of each right eigenvector.
 Explicit computation of left eigenvectors is therefore unnecessary: they can be deduced at negligible cost from the right eigenvectors.
-Second, all eigenvalues lie on the real axis, within the field of values characterized in Theorem \ref{theorem::location_eigenvalues_general}.
-Their magnitude is bounded by the spectral radius of $A$, as stated in Lemma \ref{lemma::interval_of_real_eigenvalues}.
-This conclusion is consistent with \cite[Theorem 4]{shao_structure_2016} which demonstrates that the eigenvalues of $A$ provides an upper bound for the positive eigenvalues of $H$. \begin{lemma} If $SH$ is HPD, then $\lambda$, the eigenvalues of $H$, satisfy
+Second, the negative right eigenvectors can be directly deduced from the positive right ones, such that Third\OLD{Second}, all eigenvalues lie on the real axis.
+In \cite[Theorem 4]{shao_structure_2016}, the authors demonstrate that the eigenvalues of $A$ provides an upper bound for the positive eigenvalues of $H$.
+Then, the magnitude of the eigenvalues is bounded by the spectral radius of $A$, as stated in Lemma \ref{lemma::interval_of_real_eigenvalues}. \begin{lemma} If $SH$ is HPD, then $\lambda$, the eigenvalues of $H$, satisfy

-\end{lemma} Moreover, since $A$ is a principal block of the HPD matrix $SH$, it is itself HPD.
-The eigenvalue distribution of the Hamiltonian $H$ is illustrated in Figure \ref{fig:definite_field_of_values}.
+\end{lemma} Moreover, since $A$ is a principal block of the HPD matrix $SH$, it is itself HPD. \begin{justify} In what follows, let